As Run Like a Girl continues to grow, we are beyond excited to add Stratford to the family tree.

 The Run Like a Girl Beginners course is based on the Couch to 5km programme, originally written by the NHS and tweaked by us.
 It is an 8 week progressive plan, starting with short bursts of running and gradually building up week by week until you are able to run 30 minutes non stop.
 On graduation day you are presented with a lovely 'Graduate' medal.
 The cost of this course is £25.

-The next Beginners course starts on Thursday 27th July
+The current Beginners course starts on Thursday 27th September at 7.00pm in Stratford Upon Avon.
+Booking is essential.

 For those who might have completed the Beginners course or are able to comfortably run at least 5km or around 30 minutes, these sessions focus on improving pace and stamina.
 With a nice mix of timed runs, longer distances and a variety of speed drills, these sessions will challenge our runners and improve their overall performance.
 We hope to introduce an Improvers group to Stratford in September, stay tuned.